-The Samsung Galaxy S20 Ultra is the manufacturer’s headline phone, with full functionality and top-of-the-range technology.
-If you’re looking at splashing out on one of these super-sized smartphones, you’ll be hard-pressed to find a more impressive device.
+The Samsung Galaxy S20 Ultra is the manufacturer’s flagship handset that super-sizes everything.
+If you’re looking at splashing out on one of these big-screened smartphones, you’ll be paying a premium but the specs are worth it.

 This table has been sorted to display the lowest total price deals first.